Soon in our webshop

 The roles and responsibilities undertaken by the QMC are varied and the questions surrounding quality management in the automotive industry occupy us on daily basis.

 The spectrum ranges from developing systems and methods to shaping the future of quality management systems in the automotive industry.

 These developments, as well as the direction of QMC, are steered by the top-level committee regarding quality matters in the German automotive industry: the QM Commission,

-chaired by Mr Frank Tuch from Volkswagen AG.
+chaired by Mr Knudt Flor from BMW Group.

 The QM Commission is formed by VDA members and consists of the Quality Management Directors of all the automotive OEM’s, an equal number of suppliers, and the VDA, represented by one of its Executive Directors.

 The Specialist Department – coordination of Working Groups

 Currently, 30 Working Groups (the QM expertise from the automotive industry), comprising over 400 QM experts delegated by automotive OEM’s and suppliers, are engaged in a wide range of automotive quality management-related subjects.
 In this way, the QMC manages time, devise harmonized standards which are always kept up-to-date.

 IATF Oversight Office

 The IATF (International Automotive Task Force) is a working group, set up by the major automotive OEM’s, with the purpose of harmonizing QM methods and standards implemented at national level.